-With this political shift it is tempting to think that Aguillard will certainly be out of a job tomorrow and that the current faculty who have spoken against him via a letter calling for his resignation or calling for a “no confidence” vote at the last faculty meeting will be safe.
+With this political shift, it is tempting to think that Aguillard will certainly be out of a job tomorrow and that the current faculty who have spoken against him via a letter calling for his resignation or calling for a “no confidence” vote at the last faculty meeting will be safe.
 They will not have to fear the vindictive wrath of Aguillard that I and others both before me and after me have had to face.
-With all the evidence of Aguillard’s incompetence and moral failures, including covering up the sexual scandal of his assistant who seemingly tried to seduce two male LC freshman in a hotel room, it would seem obvious that Aguillard would be removed.
+With all the evidence of Aguillard’s incompetence and moral failures, including covering up the sexual scandal of his assistant who seemingly tried to seduce two male LC freshmen in a hotel room, it would seem obvious that Aguillard would be removed.

 But, it seemed that way last year.
 Until the LC board actually does the right thing I have no confidence that they will do the right thing.

-What’s worse though is that there is no indication that LC will actually be healthy after Aguillard departs, if he departs.
+What’s worse though is that there is no indication that LC will actually be healthy after Aguillard departs if he departs.
 The same political machine that brought him to power despite an overwhelming “no confidence” vote from the faculty is still in place.
-The same political machine that last year overlooked how his dishonestly cost the college the schools largest donor in history, who reportedly had pledged an additional $55 million which was withdrawn, is still there.
+The same political machine that last year overlooked how he dishonestly cost the college the school’s largest donor in history, who reportedly had pledged an additional $55 million which was withdrawn, is still there.
 The political machine that was consistently denying every piece of evidence that came to light, until Hankins took personal offense, is still there.
 There does not seem to be the ethical character required in the Louisiana Baptist Convention to make the hard choices and move the college in a healthy direction.

-So, on the second D-Day at Louisiana College where the Trustees have the opportunity to make amends and do right there is a mixture of hope and despair.
+So, on the second D-Day at Louisiana College where the Trustees have the opportunity to make amends and do right, there is a mixture of hope and despair.
 If they do right there will be rejoicing.
 But, it will be rejoicing tempered by the sadness that comes from realizing that Aguillard was just a symptom.
 A terrible goiter on the neck of the LBC.
 But, he is not the disease.
 The disease will be more difficult to cure which is not a reassuring thought considering that Aguillard’s evil and incompetence has lasted for almost a decade.